OGGM/oggm/docs/hub.rst

 Copying to and from JupyterLab can be annoying at times (`context <https://github.com/jupyterlab/jupyterlab/issues/3011>`_).
-This is one of the most frequent issue hitting users of JupyterLab, when working in a terminal (`Launcher -> Start a terminal`) or when selecting text from notebook cells.
+This is one of the most frequent issue hitting users of JupyterLab when working in a terminal or when selecting text from notebook cells.

 In these cases, press ``shift + right click`` to experience a standard